NHS-South-Central-and-West/sat-hackathon-team-sigma-omega/README.md

 - Copy the `train.csv` and `test.csv` data from the `Specialist Analytics > Work > XXXX - Development Epic for the Team > SAT Hackathon July 2025` folder into your "data" folder.
 - Open the `hackathon.ipynb` file to begin ~~fighting for your livelihood~~ having fun!

-**The `warehouse_connection.py file is there if we need to bring in additional data from the warehouse**
+**The `warehouse_connection.py file contains a template warehouse connection with `sqlalchemy` in case we need to bring in additional data.**